rezabmirzaei/rezabmirzaei/README.md

 - 👋 Hi, I’m @rezabmirzaei
-- 👀 I’m interested in software development and DevOps
+- 👀 I’m interested in software/game development, DevOps and cloud services
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React and (re)learning Unity
 - 💞️ I’m looking to collaborate on anything related to game development or fintech

 <!---